Department of Labor Logo United States Department of Labor

 How to Become a Water Transportation Worker

-Education and training requirements vary with the type of job.
-There are no educational requirements for entry-level sailors and marine oilers, but other types of water transportation workers typically complete U.S. Coast Guard-approved training programs.
+Education and training requirements for water transportation workers vary by occupation.
+There are no educational requirements for entry-level sailors and marine oilers, but other water transportation workers typically complete U.S. Coast Guard-approved training programs.

 Pay